Malayalappuzha Devi Temple

 Malayalappuzha Devi Temple is a Bhadrakali temple situated at Malayalappuzha in Pathanamthitta in Kerala, India.
-It is believed that the temple was built more than 1000 years ago.
+Nearest Railway station is Chengannur railway station It is believed that the temple was built more than 1000 years ago.

 In the temple, Bhadrakali is seen in a ferocious form soon after the killing of the demon, Darika.
 The main idol is 5.5 feet high, made from katu sarkara yogam.
 In addition to this idol, two other idols are also erected inside the sanctum sanctorum; one used for abhisheka and the other for sreebali, a daily ritual.